 After examining Germany’s experience transitioning its energy market toward renewables, Dr. Weiss identifies several key takeaways that can be applied to the United States.
 First, the technologies Germany has been supporting to transition to a low- or no-carbon electricity system are beginning to compete economically with conventional fossil power generation.
 Dr. Weiss argues there is already evidence of this shift happening in the United States, with wind and solar power purchase agreements (PPAs) signed in some regions being at prices cheaper than conventional power.
 Dr. Weiss concludes that the most important lessons are likely forward looking, as much work remains both in Germany and the U.S. in designing energy and ancillary service markets, to reward flexibility, take advantage of demand-side measures, and encourage optimization over larger geographic areas.

-Dr. Weiss’ article, “What can (or should) we take away from Germany’s renewable energy experience?” can be downloaded using the link below or viewed on Electricity Policy’s website.
+Dr. Weiss’ article, “What can (or should) we take away from Germany’s renewable energy experience?” can be downloaded below or viewed on Electricity Policy’s website.